Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 4

-Stir in pumpkin puree during the last 15 minutes of cooking.
+Stir in pumpkin puree during the last 15 minutes.

 5

-Add extra broth if a thinner consistency is needed.
-Cool completely before serving.
+The result should be naturally brothy — add extra broth if a thinner consistency is needed.

 6

-Add fish oil and supplements per serving only — after food has cooled.
+Cool completely.
+Add fish oil and supplements per serving.

 Recipe 6: Sardine and Vegetable Wet Food